 Here is a step-by-step guide to using the script:

-- Now that the script has been applied on the object, open the properties panel for the object.
-On the properties panel, set IsDynamic to On.
+- On the properties panel, set IsDynamic to On.

 Speed allows you to set the speed of an object.
 It is best to set the Speed value between 5 to 25.